- All meals are cooked from scratch in our kitchen with fresh ingredients

 - Meat is farm assured, Red Tractor Standard

 - No GM ingredients & no undesirable additives or hydrogenated fats are included

 - Menus are seasonal and include seasonal local produce, click here to view our new Vertas menu

 We encourage children to bring healthy packed lunches into school.
 Packed lunches should not contain glass bottles, cans of fizzy drinks or sweets.
 We also ask that foods containing nuts are not brought to school in order to safeguard children with serious nut allergies.
 Packed lunches should be brought in a suitable lunchbox clearly marked with the child's name and class.
-Mrs Johnson's healthy lunchbox advice can be found here.
+Healthy lunchbox advice can be found here.